 4. A writing sample from a curatorial, academic, or related project.
 Maximum length 4000 words.

 5. A signed Agreement to Propose and Consent form (included in Appendix B of the full application package)

 Please submit materials as a single digital PDF.
-Complete submissions must be received by the Gardiner Museum by 5 pm EST on January 31, 2022 to be considered.
+Complete submissions must be received by the Gardiner Museum by 5 pm EST on November 30, 2022 to be considered.
 Incomplete submissions will be subject to disqualification.
 All submission materials will be retained by the Gardiner Museum.
-The selected applicant will be notified mid-February.
+The selected applicant will be notified mid-January 2023.